Florida’s Juvenile Justice System

 Juveniles in adult court

-Depending on the crime a juvenile is charged with, the state attorney may decide to charge her as an adult, submitting her to adult criminal court.
+Depending on the crime a juvenile is charged with, the state lawyer may decide to charge her as an adult, submitting her to adult criminal court.
 According to a Human Rights Watch report, Florida leads the country in the number of children charged as adults.
 Some blame this on Florida’s “direct file” system, which allows prosecutors to charge children as adults without a hearing or input from a judge.
 If a child is charged as an adult, she will be transferred from juvenile detention to county jail, and thereafter undergo the same process as an adult defendant.

-Consult a Florida Juvenile Offenses Attorney
+Consult a Florida Juvenile Offenses Lawyer

-If your child is facing juvenile charges, it is important to consult with a knowledgeable attorney early in the process to protect your child’s rights and your rights as a parent.
+If your child is facing juvenile charges, it is important to consult with a knowledgeable lawyer early in the process to protect your child’s rights and your rights as a parent.
 The experienced Florida juvenile offenses lawyers of The Baez Law Firm can help you devise a strategy to protect your child and family into the future.
 Contact us for a consultation today.